skeyan/knowmore/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 A simple website that provides visuals alongside text meant to educate viewers on U.S. abortion history.
-Made for a web production course.
+Made for a web production course to explore developing for a cause.

 Acknowledgements: Professor Mark Ramos